Are March Madness brackets legal? NCAA Tournament 2026

 Warning signs of Problem Gambling

 It’s also important to know the warning signs of gambling addiction, in case betting becomes an issue for you or someone you know.
 While just as serious as any other addiction, a gambling problem can much be more difficult to spot, since there aren’t any physical signs of it.
-Some indications that could be noticed by a friend or family member include skipping social events to gamble, lying about gambling losses, asking for money to bet with, and even stealing to get money to wager.
+Some indications include:

 Gambling Addiction help and resources